Lee County DUI Court Process

 Third Offense

-A third DUI offense in South Carolina is considered a felony.
+A third DUI offense in South Carolina is a felony and carries significant consequences:

 Court Programs in Lee County